benborgers/emojicdn/README.md

 ## Emoji style

 For more control, add the `style` query parameter to specify an emoji platform:

 ```
 <img src="https://emojicdn.elk.sh/🥳?style=google" />
 ```

 If no `style` is provided, the API defaults to `apple`.

 Supported styles:

 * `apple`
 * `google`
 * `microsoft`
+* `messenger`
 * `samsung`
 * `whatsapp`
 * `twitter`